tundish/blathnaid/blathnaid/dlg/tale.rst

 Curse
 -----

+[NARRATOR]_

     Right away there was a response from inside the Smithy.
 The bats, who had been listening, began to stir.
     From the space in the roof they swarmed out in their thousands.
     With a flurry of fur and leather they ascended in a column like the smoke of a wet chimney.

 Karma
 -----